Parent Engagement Projects in Schools

 Queensland independent schools that would like more information on how to apply for parent engagement project funding should contact:

 Natalie Horrobin, Education Services Advisor (Teaching & Learning):

 email@example.com | 3228 1580

-A number of independent schools have been funded through the QIS Parents Network to undertake parent engagement projects.
-We will share their stories and outcomes at the completion of their projects.
+A number of independent schools have been funded through the QIS Parents Network and ISQ to undertake parent engagement projects.
+This funding is administered through ISQ’s Research in Schools Program.

 The Southport School proved distance is no barrier to engaging parents in their son’s school lives.
 The Gold Coast school improved its reach and connection with boarding families through the development of an interactive, electronic boarding newsletter | READ

 Border Rivers Christian College recognised dads were less visible in the school than mums.
 The Goondiwindi school used simple, but effective strategies to engage its father figures in the life of the school and the education of their children | READ